-A good breakfast helps set you up for the day and actually finding time to sit down in the morning and start your day out in an ordered, calm, fashion really helps set the tone of the rest of the day.
-Just spending those 10 or 15 minutes sitting at the table with a cup of tea and a plate of food, instead of cramming half a piece of toast down you as you run for the bus, can really make you start that day on a happier note.
+A good breakfast helps set you up for the day, and actually finding time to sit down in the morning and start your day out in a calm and orderly fashion really helps set the tone of the rest of the day.

 Furthermore, recent research by Tork USA found a strong correlation between taking a substantial lunch break and employee productiveness.
 Namely, that those who took a lunch break were more satisfied in their work and more productive.

 Studies show that laughter in the workplace relieves stress and alleviates boredom.
 It also means that you engage with each other on more than just a professional level.
 Being able to relax enough with your colleagues to have a laugh together will improve both your professional and mental health.